17 Nov 2021

 In terms of times, while elite triathletes often finish in under an hour, amateurs tend to be between one and two hours for a sprint triathlon.

-A super sprint triathlon is the entry-level distance for most triathletes and typically consists of a 400m swim, 10km bike and 2.5km run.
+A super sprint triathlon is the entry-level distance for most triathletes.
+Typically the race consists of a 400m swim, 10km bike and 2.5km run.

 Because of the shorter distance, super sprints often use a swimming pool for the swim – 16 lengths of a 25m pool – before heading out on to the bike course.
-This makes it more accessible for beginners, with no need to have a wetsuit, and not having to worry about swimming in open water.
+This makes it more accessible for beginners.
+There is no need to have a wetsuit, or to worry about swimming in open water.

 If the thought of swimming, biking and running these distances is still a little daunting, then there are other options.
 A duathlon, normally a bike-run, could be a first step into the sport, or even a relay where individuals select one leg of the race each as part of a three-person team.

-The Super League Triathlon distance is a new, exciting and super short race format of 200m swim, 4km bike and 1km run.
+The Super League Triathlon distance is a new, exciting and super short race format.
+A 200m swim, 4km bike and 1km run.
 Super League Triathlon is fast and furious, and contested by some of the world’s best short course triathletes including Olympic medal winners and world champions.

 The triathletes don’t just race the distance through once, but multiple times with varying combinations of each discipline in each event.
 The innovative formats used for the pros include the Enduro, Triple Mix, Eliminator and Equalizer.
-You can find out more about each format and all the latest news from Super League Triathlon here.
+You can find all the latest news from Super League Triathlon here.

 The newest format of all, the SLT Arena Games mixes triathlon and e-racing to deliver an innovative and fast-paced indoor competition.